Options for change

 (Perth)

-Replace the third appliance at Perth, which is a combined aerial rescue pump (CARP) with a dedicated high reach appliance.
-The CARP was temporarily withdrawn and replaced with a high reach appliance in September 2023.
+• Replace the third appliance at Perth, which is a combined aerial rescue pump (CARP) with a dedicated high reach appliance (HRA).
+The third appliance (CARP) was temporarily withdrawn and replaced with an HRA in September 2023.

 Read the full options for: